Vishalkumark/MCP-AI-AGENTS/FIX-05_feat01-integration-and-manager.md

 | F-27 | 🟡 code applied, tests green after FIX-05 §1–§2; closes on TEST-01 T9.4/T9.5 |
 | F-07 | ✅ confirmed landed — `git status` shows `.venv/` untracked, branch 1 commit ahead |
 | **F-30** *(new, Low)* | `get_my_profile` reported no manager and the model inferred the user *was* the manager.
 Directory data gap (Manager attribute unset in Entra ID) plus a `.get(k, default)` misuse that renders `None` instead of `—`.
 Both fixed in §5; the directory half needs an admin |

+---

+All green.
+Here's the commit — three commits, not one, because they're three unrelated changes and a mixed commit is unbisectable.

+⚠️ First: .gitignore still doesn't match .venv/

+Your earlier git status listed .venv/ under Untracked files.
+That's proof the ignore rule is missing — git never lists an ignored path.
+The untrack itself worked (44,962 files are out of the index), but one git add -A puts them all back.

+cd /opt/FiGPT_OutlookMCP

+grep -q '^\.venv/' .gitignore || printf '\n# The real virtualenv.
+The old "venv/" line never matched ".venv/" — that was F-07.\n.venv/\n' >> .gitignore

+git check-ignore -v .venv/bin/activate     # expect: .gitignore:NN:.venv/  .venv/bin/activate
+git status --short                          # .venv/ must now be ABSENT from this list

+Do not continue until .venv/ is gone from git status.
+And for these commits, stage by explicit path only — no git add -A, no git add ..

+Commit 1 — FEAT-01

+git add utils/task_grouping.py \
+        graph/task_client.py \
+        tools/task_tools.py \
+        tests/test_task_grouping.py \
+        tests/test_task_tools.py \
+        bin/diag_tasks.py \
+        .gitignore \

+git commit -m @'
+FEAT-01: grouped Planner and To-Do task views (closes F-27)

+Adds list_planner_tasks and list_todo_tasks as two separately-named tools.
+Results are pre-grouped: overdue, then due within TASK_HORIZON_DAYS grouped by plan/list name, then everything else grouped and newest-first.

+Two tools rather than one tool with a source parameter, deliberately.
+A single tool makes substitution a legal move -- the model can satisfy "call the task tool" while silently changing which system it read, which is exactly what F-27 was.
+Separate names make it structurally impossible: list_planner_tasks has no code path that reaches To-Do.
+Same fix that closed F-17 via the D-15 compose_invite/save_invite split.

+Grouping logic lives in utils/task_grouping.py as pure functions so the ordering rules are unit-testable without mocking Graph.
+Regression guards included for F-08 (aware/naive datetimes), F-26 (utcnow) and F-12/F-15 (pipes and newlines in titles breaking markdown rows).

+bin/diag_tasks.py proves the Graph endpoints and SDK fluent paths against the live tenant before trusting the tools -- same approach that closed L-01.
+It decodes the token scp claim first, because granting an Azure permission does not upgrade a token that already exists.

+Verified: 112 tests pass, /health reports 38 tools, both tools confirmed working against the live mailbox in LibreChat.

+Unblocked by B-01: Tasks.ReadWrite granted with admin consent.
+Group.Read.All turned out not to be needed for plan-title resolution.
+'@

+Commit 2 — the manager lookup

+git add graph/graph_client_factory.py tools/profile_tools.py

+git commit -m @'
+get_my_profile: include the signed-in user's direct manager (F-30)

+Adds GET /me/manager alongside GET /me.
+No new permission -- User.Read already covers it.

+Also adds an explicit $select for department: it is not in Graph's default /me property set, so reading user.department without one returns None forever and looks like a Graph fault rather than a missing projection.
+The $select is guarded with a fallback, because constructing an SDK query-parameter class is precisely what crashed in L-02.

+A user with no manager makes Graph return 404 ResourceNotFound, not an empty object.
+That is handled as an expected outcome, not an error: the tool reports the absence and the instruction forbids inferring a manager from context.
+The model had previously concluded the user was their own manager -- an F-27-shaped failure of filling an absence with a guess.
+'@

+Commit 3 — F-28, but verify it first

+graph/mail_client.py is modified in your working tree — that's the F-28 folder-scoping patch from session 10, and it has never been behaviour-verified.
+Don't commit it blind.

+In LibreChat, ask for 50 emails (list_emails_paged, count=50) and confirm no Sent Items appear.
+Then:

+git add graph/mail_client.py

+git commit -m @'
+F-28: scope the inbox reads to the inbox folder

+fetch_recent_messages and fetch_messages_paged both called
+client.me.messages.get(), which is GET /me/messages -- every folder, not
+the inbox. isDraft eq false excluded Drafts but never Sent Items, so list_emails_paged returned sent mail mixed into inbox results. list_emails had the same defect and only looked correct because top=10 never reached back far enough to surface one.

+Both now go through mail_folders.by_mail_folder_id("inbox").messages, reusing the existing request_config object unchanged -- constructing a new folder-scoped config class is the L-02 failure mode.

+The two $search call sites are deliberately left unscoped: searching all folders is what "search my email" means.
+The no-filter fallback branch at line ~327 is still outstanding and tracked separately.
+'@

+If it throws an SDK type error instead of returning mail, that's the reused request_config — tell me and I'll swap the import.

+Then push

+git ls-files | wc -l        # expect ~78 (was 45,033)
+git log --oneline -4
+git push origin main

+Where that leaves you

+Both open workstreams have moved.
+Workstream 2 is delivered and F-27 is closed; B-01 is resolved.
+Three things remain outstanding, all small:

+1. Admin action — set the Manager attribute in Entra ID.
+Nothing else needed for F-30.
+2. One unproven path — your only To-Do task has no due date, so to_utc()'s To-Do dateTimeTimeZone branch has never run against live data.
+It's unit-tested against a stub.
+Put a due date on a To-Do task whenever convenient and it self-verifies.
+3. FIX-04 — the hygiene batch (F-19 pinning, F-21, F-22, F-24, F-26), plus F-09 which I delivered at the start of this session and you haven't applied yet.
+Say the word and I'll write it as one block.

+Also still parked: F-28 site 327, which needs sed -n '270,330p' graph/mail_client.py when you want it.

+✻ Sautéed for 2m 7s